learn-co-curriculum/phase-1-welcome-what-to-expect/README.md

   problem solving skills.
 You cannot pattern match to solve the labs.
 Your priority should be drilling down and understanding the underlying concepts, not just passing the tests.
-* Test your code very often: keep checking your assumptions about what you code you wrote against what your code is actually telling the Browser to do!
-Ask yourself what your code is doing and why it it is doing it.
+* Test your code often!
+As you code, you should be regularly checking your *assumptions* about what your code is doing against what it's actually telling the Browser to do.
+Continually ask yourself what your code is doing and why it is doing it.
 * One topic does not always flow into the other.
 This is because Javascript has many moving parts.
-* **Note:** Going forward, not all assignments will have tests.
+* Going forward, **not all assignments will have tests**.
 There will be some that are more open-ended.
 These are provided to allow you to practice applying concepts without being restricted to a specific design.
-You will need to use your judgement to determine how much time you should spend working on this content.
+You will need to use your judgment to determine how much time you should spend working on this content.

 ___